top of page

 KERATIN

-In March 2023, actor and animal activist undertook a 30-hour journey to the Zululand Rhino Orphanage in KwaZulu-Natal, South Africa.
+In March 2023, actor and animal activist Peter Egan and and filmaker Andrew Telling (Orange Planet Pictures) undertook a 30-hour journey to the Zululand Rhino Orphanage in KwaZulu-Natal, South Africa.
 Managed by a skilled team, the orphanage provides 24-hour care to rhinos that have all been rescued after the poaching-related death of their parents.
 "KERATIN," a powerful film, reveals the challenges faced by those protecting these animals, offering personal insights and revelations known to very few.
 Guided by Helping Rhinos, Peter witnesses the harsh realities of poaching, emphasizing the significant threat faced by rhinos.

 The film delves into the lengths to which poachers go and explores the counter-initiatives implemented to thwart their malicious schemes.
 Notably, Peter is invited to participate in an anti-poaching process unprecedented in film history—ethical dehorning.
 This visceral procedure is both emotional and overwhelming, underscoring its essential role in the ongoing battle against poaching.